-What you can check in and what you can carry on
+What can you check in and what can you carry on the plane?

-For example, the flight I went on had 2 free items for check-in, which could include a stroller, car seat, or playpen.
-I brought a stroller and a car seat.
+For example, the flight I went on had 2 free items for check-in.
+This could be a stroller, car seat, or playpen.

 Their babies were used to sleeping in a certain playpen and it was difficult to manage nap and sleep time because their baby couldn’t adjust to the new sleep area.
 It ended up messing with their baby’s routine and even when they returned from their vacation, they struggled with putting their baby back on a regular schedule.